faridasabry2/Tipper/README.md

 ## Notes

-The biggest challenge was the fact that I own an android and my iOS simulator proved to be extremeley slow.
-Towards the end I couldn't even get to see my finished app because it crashed so much, which made it really hard to implement any further features or make a video walkthrough unfortunately.
+The biggest challenge I faced was the fact that I own an android and my iOS simulator proved to be extremeley slow.
+Towards the end I couldn't even get to see my finished app because it crashed before getting there, which made it really hard to implement any further features or make a video walkthrough unfortunately.
 Other than that, Swift wasn't too bad and I'm slowly warming up to it.

 ## License